nasri-lab/security/labs/lab4-en.md

 ### Step 2: Review and Understand the Fixes
 Review how input sanitization, output encoding, and validation help prevent XSS vulnerabilities and secure web applications.

-## Conclusion
-Compose a brief report discussing the significance of preventing XSS attacks, the potential for exploitation if vulnerabilities are not mitigated, and the measures taken in this lab to address them.